-Our subsidiary, GYP Holdings III Corp., entered into the ABL Facility, a senior secured first lien term loan facility, or the First Lien Facility, and the Second Lien Facility in connection with the Acquisition.
-As of April 30, 2016, \$101.9 million was outstanding under the ABL Facility and \$187.2 million was available for future borrowings under the ABL Facility.
-In addition, we had \$382.2 million outstanding under the First Lien Facility and \$160.0 million outstanding under the Second Lien Facility.
-We used the net proceeds from our IPO together with cash on hand to repay \$160.0 million principal amount of our term loan debt outstanding under the Second Lien Facility, which was a payment in full of the entire loan balance due under the Second Lien Facility.
-See also Item 7, "Management's Discussion and Analysis of Financial Condition and Results of Operations-Recent Events."
+Our subsidiary, GYP Holdings III Corp., entered into the ABL Facility, a senior secured first lien term loan facility, or the First Lien Facility, and a senior secured lien term facility, or the Second Lien Facility (which is no longer outstanding) in connection with the Acquisition.
+As of April 30, 2017, \$103.4 million was outstanding under the ABL Facility and \$231.2 million was available for future borrowings under the ABL Facility, \$477.6 million was outstanding under the First Lien Facility.
+On June 7, 2017, we amended our First Lien Credit Agreement to provide for a new First Lien Facility and borrowed \$577.6 million, of which the net proceeds were used to repay the existing outstanding balance of \$477.6 million under the First Lien Facility and \$94.0 million of loans under our ABL Facility.
 We may incur substantial additional debt in the future.

 The ABL Facility, the First Lien Facility and other debt instruments we may enter into in the future, may have significant consequences to our business and, as a result, may impact our stockholders, including: